colehaus/colex/content/posts/conditioning-causal-graphs/main.md

 | Inverted fork     | Collider/common effect    | A → B ← C   | Noncausally                 |
 </figure>

 The complete reversal of in/dependence occasioned by conditioning on the middle vertex may be a bit surprising.
-There's a certain reflex that says when ever you want to draw a clean story out of messy data, conditioning on more stuff will help you.
+There's a certain reflex that says when ever you want to draw a clean causal story out of messy data, conditioning on more stuff will help you.
 But as we see here, [that's not generally true]{.noted}[^open-question].
+Conditioning can also introduce spurious correlation.

 <!--more-->